ri0t/mqttnotifier/README.md

 This is what you need to use the software:

-* a working Python 3.7+ installation
+* a working Python 3 installation
 * along with a rather recent pip3
-* python-dbus is required by plyer
+* python-dbus is required by plyer and possibly best installed by your distro
+* a notification display tool that is usable by plyer

 ### Installation